Trapper Grill at Signal Mountain Lodge: Dining With a View in Grand Teton National Park

 Food

-In my humble opinion, I think Trapper Grill is the best food in the park.
+In my humble opinion, Trapper Grill serves the best food in the park (along with Dornan’s Pizza and Pasta Co).
 I usually get a burger or chicken sandwich and walk away happy (and very full).

 If you go here, you will most likely see many large mounds of nachos floating around and being served.
 They are an impressive sight!